efeekinci/6x6-Autonomous-Car/README.md

 - **Image Processing**: Processing camera data using the YOLO model.
 - **Motion Planning**: Determining the vehicle's path through algorithms.
 - **Sensor Reading**: Reading data from ultrasonic sensors and LiDAR.

-### Arduino Control Software
-The Arduino controls the motors and sensors.
-Its main functions are:
-- **Motor Control**: Controlling the speed and direction of the motors.
+- **Motor Control**: Controlling the speed and direction of the motors through Pixhawk.

 ## Car Control
 Methods used to control the vehicle: